h4775346/l2tp-manager/FIXES-SUMMARY.md

 3. Checking that appropriate success/error messages are displayed
 4. Verifying that no JavaScript errors occur in the browser console
 5. Testing CIDR validation with various valid notations like 192.168.3.0/24
+6. Deleting a user and confirming all associated routes are removed
+7. Attempting to add duplicate routes and confirming they are properly rejected